-- It's an easy to miss moment in Pirates of the Caribbean, but it's done by Elizabeth when she first sees the crew of the Black Pearl under the moonlight.
+- It's an easy to miss moment in Pirates of the Caribbean: The Curse of the Black Pearl, but it's done by Elizabeth when she first sees the crew of the Black Pearl under the moonlight.

 - Happens in Monsters, Inc. when Mike and Sulley see Boo running through the restaurant.